2025 Growing Groceries Classes

 Vegetable Gardening in the PNW with Extension Master Gardener Jim Olson.

-There are six keys to successfully growing vegetables in our area of the Pacific Northwest, preparing your planting location, timing of seed starting, key items for caring of plants and how to recognize and 5 treat problems on plants during their path to your plate at the peak of flavor.
+There are six keys to successfully growing vegetables in our area of the Pacific Northwest, preparing your planting location, timing of seed starting, key items for caring of plants and how to recognize and treat problems on plants during their path to your plate at the peak of flavor.
 The focus is how to use the six steps to prevent problems, and where that doesn’t work, how to treat them.
+Handout for this presentation: PNW Principles.

 Feb.
 5, 2025